Neerali Box Office Collections: Opens On A Decent Note

 In Comparison With Villain?

 Mohanlal's previous release was Villain, which had hit the theatres in October 2018.
 Neerali couldn't beat the opening day collection of Villain.
-But, it also has to be noted that Villain got a wider release and it got above 35 shows on the opening day.
+But it also has to be noted that Villain had a wider release and it got over 35 shows on the opening day.
 The film fetched approximately 11.54 Lakhs on the opening day.

 Statistics Courtesy: Forum Keralam